-The Nvidia RTX 2080 is the first graphics card to bring us the Turing generation of GeForce GPUs… and it’s been a long time coming.
-But as shiny as the Founders Editions cards are it just felt wrong to review the RTX GPUs at launch.
+The Nvidia RTX 2080 was the first graphics card to bring us the Turing generation of GeForce GPUs… and it was been a long time coming.
+But as shiny as the Founders Editions Turing cards are it almost felt wrong to review these RTX GPUs at launch.

 That’s because, ever since the Nvidia 20-series was first announced at Gamescom in August – alongside the flagship RTX 2080 Ti – most of the new cards’ hype surrounded the real-time ray tracing and AI performance of the new graphics cards, two things which weren’t available at launch.
-And so far we’ve only had the first pass of DICE’s Battlefield V ray tracing patch, so we’ll still have to wait to see the true potential of the Turing architecture fully realised.
-Though the ray traced performance in Battlefield V has been improving since launch.
+And so far we’ve only had DICE’s Battlefield V, Metro Exodus, and Shadow of the Tomb Raider delivering any ray traced goodness.
+So we’ll still have to wait to see the true potential of the Turing architecture fully realised.
 Fine wine, indeed…

-On the whole, however, that means the Nvidia RTX 2080 still needs to rely on its old-school rasterized rendering chops to prove its worth in the doggo-eat-doggo world of high-end graphics cards.
-And, while there is no genuine competition from the AMD side of the graphics card divide, there are some very competitive GPUs from the old Pascal generation to contend with.
+On the whole, though, that means the Nvidia RTX 2080 still needs to rely on its old-school rasterized rendering chops to prove its worth in the doggo-eat-doggo world of high-end graphics cards.
+Especially given the Radeon VII competition from the AMD side and the fact there are some still-very-competitive GPUs from the old Pascal generation to contend with.

 Given the higher sticker price of the 20-series that means realistically it’s going head-to-head with the big daddy of the previous generation, the mighty GTX 1080 Ti.
 That was the top-spec GeForce card of the Pascal family and, in traditional rendering performance terms, a tough nut to crack.
 So how well does the new RTX 2080 do?